gwxie/Dewarping-Document-Image-By-Displacement-Flow-Estimation/README.md

 image, and mapped the foreground pixels to rectified image by interpolation according to the predicted displacements.
 The cracks maybe emerge in rectified image when using a forward mapping interpolation.
 Therefore, we construct Delaunay triangulations in all scattered pixels and then using interpolation.

+# Notice
+2020.11.10 update the result file, such as 6-25_11_52_54-49-rgb_ and 6-25_11_52_54-49_.
+2021.2.17 update the Release Code.

 # Release Code
+The source code is open, please download from Source.

+Sorry, because I am busy with master's thesis and graduation matters, the reply is slow.
+Please understand.

+# Running
 1、Download model parameter
 2、Resize the input image into 1024x960 (zooming in or out along the longest side and keeping the aspect ration, then filling zero for padding. )
 3、Run "python test.py"